-To effectively control and terminate a hostage situation predicated upon a logical evaluation of the totality of circumstances involved in the incident and appropriate handling by detentions security staff.
+Sworn staff should effectively control and terminate a hostage situation using decisions predicated upon a logical evaluation of the totality of circumstances involved in the incident.

-Demands: Demands by the hostage-taker(s) should be carefully considered and evaluated as to the impact upon the immediate and subsequent circumstances, or the overall situation, before agreement to, or denial of, such demands.
+Demands: Demands by the hostage-taker(s) should be carefully considered and evaluated as to the impact upon the immediate and subsequent circumstances, or the overall situation, before agreement to or denial of such demands.

 Use of Deadly Force: In addition to the Department's policy on the use of deadly force, the application of deadly force in a hostage situation must be considered when all reasonable negotiating alternatives have been presented and the immediate threat to human life has not diminished or, when a human life has been taken by the hostage-taker(s).
-Once the deputy, who is ultimately responsible for the incident, announces his decision to neutralize the hostage-taker(s) by deadly force, special weapons personnel will be utilized.
+Once the incident commander, who is ultimately responsible for the incident announces their decision to neutralize the hostage-taker(s) by deadly force, special weapons personnel will be utilized.
 The selected marksman shall be fully briefed concerning the incident and specifically instructed as to their mission.
 Thereafter, and until advised otherwise, they shall have the sole authority to utilize approved tactics and procedures to accomplish their mission.